leanchess/leanchess.github.io/index.md

 ## Lean Introduction

 LeanChess is a [free][license] chess program for the IBM PC AT and compatible computers.
-As of this writing, it’s the world’s [smallest] [chess-playing] program.
+As of this writing, it’s the world’s [smallest] [chess-playing][chess] program.
 Classic DOS, the smallest LeanChess [edition], takes up only 324 bytes, 28 bytes less than the [previous record holder][ChesSkelet].
 That’s less than half the size of the legendary [1K ZX Chess][1kchess]!

 How little is 324 bytes?
 Following Alex Garcia's (lost) lead, we tweaked the previous paragraph (sans links) to be of exactly this size.